-The publish/subscribe paradigm is particularly suitable for distributed cooperative applications (Marques et al., 2006a; Marques et al., 2006b; Schneider and Schmidt, 2010a).
-Therefore, a natural choice would be to adopt MOOS for inter-vehicle inter-process communication too.
-So doing, an application developer would experience a single communication abstraction and interface for inter-process communication.
-Unfortunately, MOOS presents severe limitations when employed for inter-process communication in an acoustic network.
-First of all, the communication between a client and the MOOSDB is usually based on TCP, an end-to-end protocol that requires an always-up connection.
-Whenever a client loses its connection to the MOOSDB, the system tries to re-establish it.
-Whereas this approach is effective for traditional radio-based networks, in the case of underwater networks, it creates undesired traffic and network overload.
-The underwater communication between any two nodes strongly depends on the oceanic conditions, which in general varies continuously making it impossible to guarantee a reliable end-to-end communication (Akyildiz et al., 2005).
-Furthermore, since each client tries to re-connect to the MOOSDB as soon as it loses its connection (e.g., for a decrease in the channel capacity or bandwidth (Caiti et al., 2010)), this creates an additional communication overhead just in those moments when the acoustic channel is likely to be very poor thus causing, as a consequence, network congestions and message loss.
+The publish/subscribe paradigm is particularly suitable for distributed cooperative applications (Margues et al., 2006a; 2006b; Schneider and Schmidt, 2010a).
+Therefore, a natural choice would be to adopt MOOS for intervehicle interprocess communication too.
+In so doing, an application developer would experience a single communication abstraction and interface for interprocess communication.
+Unfortunately, MOOS presents severe limitations when employed for interprocess communication in an acoustic network.
+First of all, the communication between a client and the MOOSDB is usually based on a transmission control protocol (TCP), an end-to-end protocol that requires an alwaysup connection.
+Whenever a client loses its connection to the MOOSDB, the system tries to reestablish it.
+Whereas this approach is effective for traditional radio-based networks, in the case of underwater networks it creates undesired traffic and network overload.
+The underwater communication between any two nodes depends strongly on oceanic conditions, which in general vary continuously, making it impossible to guarantee a reliable end-to-end communication (Akyildiz et al., 2005).

+Furthermore, since each client tries to reconnect to the MOOSDB as soon as it loses its connection [e.g., for a decrease in the channel capacity or bandwidth (Caiti et al., 2010)], this creates an additional communication overhead just in those moments when the acoustic channel is likely to be very poor, thus causing, as a consequence, network congestions and message loss.
 The second problem is that each client that wants to connect to the database must perform a preliminary handshake to register and enter into the system, specifying its topics of interest.
-Since this process is particularly delicate, MOOS ensures its robustness and coherence re-initializing it whenever a problem is encountered.
-Again, while the approach may be successful utilized for high-bandwidth and no-delay communications, it makes the entire client registration process unfeasible in the presence of frequent disconnections and message loss.
-Finally, as it was thought for intravehicle inter-process communication, the MOOS system does not provide any network security mechanism.
+Since this process is particularly delicate, MOOS ensures its robustness and coherence, reinitializing it whenever a problem is encountered.
+Again, while the approach may be successfully utilized for highbandwidth and no-delay communications, it makes the entire client registration process unfeasible in the presence of frequent disconnections and message loss.
+Finally, as was thought for intravehicle interprocess communication, the MOOS system does not provide any network security mechanism.
 In the case of open communication channels, as in the underwater one, this means that a spoofing attack (i.e., impersonation of a node) or a snooping attack (i.e., unauthorized eavesdropping of messages) may compromise the entire system's integrity and confidentiality.

-In order to cope with these limitations, within the UAN project, the basic MOOS system was extended in two ways: first of all, it was modified to improve efficiency and robustness of inter-vehicle inter-process communication; second, network security solutions were integrated into the MOOS inter-vehicle communication protocol.
-The resulting middleware is called the Inter-vehicle Secure MOOS (IS-MOOS).
+To cope with these limitations, within the UAN project, the basic MOOS system was extended in two ways: first of all, it was modified to improve efficiency and robustness of intervehicle interprocess communication; second, network security solutions were integrated into the MOOS intervehicle communication protocol.
+The resulting middleware is called the Intervehicle Secure MOOS (IS-MOOS).

 The IS-MOOS middleware represents a key point in the UAN proposed architecture.
 Actually, the resulting unified publish-subscribe communication framework allows for the integration of all the heterogeneous autonomous mobile and fixed nodes into the application level of the UAN.
-With reference to the Folaga control architecture (Figure 9), the communication module of the mission supervisor is, in fact, realized as a IS-MOOS client.
+With reference to the Folaga control architecture (Figure 9), the communication module of the mission supervisor is, in fact, realized as an IS-MOOS client.
 Through IS-MOOS, the client can thus convert the messages coming from other network nodes (e.g., the Command and Control Center) into information for the decision module of the vehicle, and hence into vehicle commands.
-Vice-versa, it can translate information on the vehicle's status into messages to be transmitted acoustically to other interested readers (e.g. other network nodes for cooperative mission planning).
-In this sense, the IS-MOOS system realizes the concept of a network, which, being composed of autonomous nodes, adapts its behavior (i.e. topology) to tackle changes in the surrounding environment (e.g. change in the communication performance).
+Conversely it can translate information on the vehicle's status into messages to be transmitted acoustically to other interested readers (e.g., other network nodes for cooperative mission planning).
+In this sense, the IS-MOOS system realizes the concept of a network, which, being composed of autonomous nodes, adapts its behavior (i.e., topology) to tackle changes in the surrounding environment (e.g., change in the communication performance).